-Chris is regularly instructed in complex proceedings concerning applications for child arrangements orders, specific issue orders and prohibited steps orders.
+Chris is regularly instructed in proceedings relating to applications for child arrangements orders, specific issue orders and prohibited steps orders.
 He recognises the real benefit for clients in having consistent representation from the FHDRA through to the Final Hearing and the value of providing realistic and practical advice from the outset.